stardog-union/launchpad-docs/guides/voicebox-beta-deployment.md

 A practical guide for deploying the Voicebox Service that powers the Launchpad beta: what the frame store is, what changes versus a stateless service, what you need to set, and what logs to watch.

 > [!NOTE]
-> The beta runs on an **experimental** build of the Voicebox Service, tagged `v1.0.0-beta.1`.
+> The beta runs on a dedicated **beta** build of the Voicebox Service, tagged `v1.0.0-beta.1`.
 It is internal only and intended to be temporary while the beta is in progress.
 The **stable** service (the `0.x` line, currently `v0.29.0`) is unaffected by everything in this guide.

 ## Background

-The experimental Voicebox Service produces **frames**: the tabular results behind a conversation turn.
+The beta Voicebox Service produces **frames**: the tabular results of the queries it runs against Stardog to answer a conversation turn.
 It persists them so a later turn can reuse a previous result without re-querying Stardog.
-Frames are written as snappy-compressed Parquet files on local disk, one file per frame, laid out as `{frame_store_path}/{context_id}/{frame_id}.parquet`.
+Frames are written as snappy-compressed Parquet files on local disk, one file per frame, laid out as `{frame_store_path}/{conversation_id}/{frame_id}.parquet`.

 Conversation memory is separate from frames.
 Launchpad resends the conversation lineage on every turn, so the server holds no per-conversation memory between turns.
 The practical upshot is that **frames are an optimization, not a source of truth**.
 If a frame is missing (disk full, volume lost, expired), the service recomputes it from Stardog.
 Nothing is corrupted; you pay recompute time.